In light of the current rapidly changing Vietnamese business landscape, the challenges presented to HR professionals are endless.

 Another emerging challenge for Vietnamese HR professionals is the increasing need for a global perspective due to the entrance of multinationals into the country.
 High turnovers and low retention numbers have led to a global talent crunch.
 HR professionals now need to look beyond the micro side of HR, turnover rates and mere demographics.
 Instead, they should focus on developing a global view of HR.
-This entails knowing what the organisation needs and where the kind of skill sets required to complement these needs can be located.
+This entails understanding the challenges the organisation is facing, and identifying the skill sets that are required to overcome these gaps.
 As opposed to hiring based on lower costs, there is a growing need to hire based on skill sets and mature competencies which is in line with the overall strategic direction of the company.

 High turnovers and low retention numbers have led to a global talent crunch.
 HR professionals now need to look beyond the micro side of HR, turnover rates and mere demographics.